Company-Level Deduction Setup: Field-Level Help

 - Fixed-Dollar: The deduction amount will be the exact fixed-dollar amount entered either on this master deduction screen here, or the employee’s deduction record.

-- Percent: This will calculate the payroll deduction based on a percentage of gross pay.
+- Percent: In most cases, this will calculate the payroll deduction based on a percentage of gross pay.
+The only exception is SIMPLE IRA deductions, where the percent is of gross pay minus any Section 125 deductions.

 Amount: If this deduction has a set amount that is the same for everyone, enter the default amount.
 If this deduction amount will vary per employee, leave this field blank.